Be Dog Smart

 10 easy tips to stay safe around dogs

 Strange dog approaching?
-Stand still, look away, cross your arms (Do the X-Factor!)
+Stand still, look away, cross your arms.

 Be Dog Smart